 Wine does expire and it depends on the quality you are having.
 In the case of quality wine, the taste will be the same for hundreds of years if stored properly.
 However, in the case of cheap ones, it’s not going to be the same and they should be consumed within a few years.
-White, Red, and Sparking Wine can degrade quickly as they belong of cheap quality.
+White, Red, and sparkling wine can degrade quickly as they are of cheap quality.
 After opening the bottle wine will go bad at a faster rate.

 Here are some of the signs by which you can tell if your Wine is Bad or not.
 If you have an unopened bottle see if everything is alright or not.
 If the bottle is not leaky and the cork seems intact open the bottle and see inside.
 If wine develops off smell, the taste became plain or acidic let it go.

 Examine the looks, smell, and taste of wine to decide if it has gone bad.
 If the wine has developed any discoloration or off odor it is clearly a sign that it has gone bad.
 If the flavor is okay but not great it’s up to you whether to toss it out or not.
 You can use it in dishes that contain wine.